crdoconnor/strictyaml/FAQ.rst

 * Things which are associated with other things - delimited by the colon (:).
 * Ordered lists of things - delimited by the prepended dash (-).
-* Multi-line strings - delimited by the bar (|).
+* Multi-line strings - delimited by the bar (|) if there is another newline at the end of the string, or bar + dash (|-) if not.
 * Indentation describing the hierarchy of data.
-* Easily maps to data types common to most high level languages - lists, dicts, scalars.
+* Maps directly to data types common to most high level languages - lists, dicts, scalars.

 This is all you really need to know.